The Road to Success Will Not Always Be Smooth.

 In New York City, where Covid-19 hit the hardest, Broadway has had to close its curtains.
 The stages, once filled with music, talent, and energy, have come to an indefinite intermission.
 The question lies in what will the theatres, showrooms, and concert halls look like when the new opening night arrives?
 Hopefully, the lights and magic of live performances will not go dark.

-So far, the entertainment industry has canceled the wedding.
-The casinos and restaurants found a way to make a new bouquet.
+Returning to the analogy of my wedding that almost became a disaster, you could say the entertainment industry has canceled their wedding.
+The casinos and restaurants, however, have found a way to make a new bouquet.

 Having a “Plan B” Will Safeguard Your Future